aarondl/ultimateq/README.md

 protocol messages using the Parse method, returning the common formatted IrcMessage type from the irc package.

+###dispatch
+Dispatch package is meant to register callbacks and dispatch IrcMessages onto them in an asynchronous method.
+It also presents many handler types that will be easy to use for bot-writers.

 ###inet
 Implements the actual connection to the irc server, handles buffering, and logarithmic write-speed throttling.